Ankle painPain - ankle

 - DO NOT begin these exercises until a health care professional tells you it is safe to start.

-- You will also need to work on your balance and agility.
+- You will also need to work on your balance and agility to avoid another injury or sprain.

 Other advice your health care provider may give you include: